-- 16. An outline business case was submitted to DfE at the end of March.
-In July 2019, the DfE confirmed London's submission had been successful, confirming that the DfE commitment to work with London to provide financial support in setting up new provision in the Capital - 17.
+- 23. An outline business case for the core work on secure accommodation was submitted to DfE at the end of March.
+In July 2019, the DfE confirmed London's submission had been successful, confirming that the DfE commitment to work with London to provide financial support in setting up new provision in the Capital - 24.
 A business plan has been prepared outlining how the PLV will be governed, funded and operate.
-It includes the PLV's remit with respect to the construction of the SCHs and the subsequent service provision, including SCH placement fee options and financial implications. - 18.
+It includes the PLV's remit with respect to the construction of the SCHs and the subsequent service provision, including SCH placement fee options and financial implications. - 25.
 With the commitment of DfE to fund the provision of SCHs, establishing a PLV to commission provision represents an important opportunity for London to invest an estimated £50 to 70million in its most vulnerable children.
-However, while the investment of the DfE is critical, there we will be costs to boroughs in establishing and maintaining a new PLV; the case for making an upfront financial commitment is based on the future potential for London boroughs to save money, deliver an improved offer to this group of highly vulnerable children and improve outcomes. - 19.
-In order to establish the required PLV, the following steps will need to be undertaken:
+However, while the investment of the DfE is critical, there we will be costs to boroughs in establishing and maintaining a new PLV; the case for making an upfront financial commitment is based on the future potential for London boroughs to save money, deliver an improved offer to this group of highly vulnerable children and improve outcomes. - 26.
+In order to establish the required PLV, the following steps will need to be undertaken: - The development of a borough-led model of delivering the PLV;